CristobalMoya7/Proyecto-Final-Node-y-Express---Nodepop/README.md

 * Warning!!!!
 This command `npm run init-db` will erase the database and automatically load a couple of ads.

 1.- Run npm run init-db to start THE API ONCE and automatically load a bunch of ads.
-(EYE!
-READ WARNING) 2.- Run npm run dev to access the API at http://localhost:3000.
+2.- Run npm run dev to access the API at http://localhost:3000.
 3.- In NoSQLBooster the database will be created at localhost/dbadds/adds 4.- The schema is: name: String, sales: Boolean, price: Number, photo: String, tags: [String]